davidmreed/dedupe_trees/README.md

 ## License and Caveats

-`dedupe.py` is available under the MIT License. (c) 2017 David Reed.
-This tool is in beta stage and is provided without warranty of any kind; use `dedupe.py` at your own risk and in the understanding that it is designed to make alterations, including deletions, to your data.
+`dedupe_trees.py` is available under the MIT License. (c) 2017 David Reed.
+This tool is in beta stage and is provided without warranty of any kind; use `dedupe_trees.py` at your own risk and in the understanding that it is designed to make alterations, including deletions, to your data.

-`dedupe.py` requires Python 3 and has been tested under Linux only.
+`dedupe_trees.py` requires Python 3 and has been tested under Linux only.
 While it is expected to work under Mac OS X and likely Windows as well, it has not been tested in those environments.
+All testing is done on Python 3.6.

-`dedupe.py` does not follow links as it traverses directory trees.
-While `dedupe.py` uses simple checks to prevent some classes of errors from walking the same tree twice, it also does not check to ensure that your specified sources do not overlap.
+`dedupe_trees.py` does not follow links as it traverses directory trees.
+While `dedupe_trees.py` uses simple checks to prevent some classes of errors from walking the same tree twice, it also does not check to ensure that your specified sources do not overlap.
 Overlapping sources may produce undesired results.

 ## Usage

-For details of additional arguments, do `dedupe.py -h`.
+For details of additional arguments, do `dedupe_trees.py -h`.

-`dedupe.py` accepts command-line arguments defining (a) one or more *sources*, directory trees to be scanned, in order; (b) one or more *resolvers*, algorithms to be run on sets of duplicated files to determine the *original* or the preferred output file, in order; and (c) exactly one *sink*, an action to be run on files identified as non-originals.
+`dedupe_trees.py` accepts command-line arguments defining (a) one or more *sources*, directory trees to be scanned, in order; (b) one or more *resolvers*, algorithms to be run on sets of duplicated files to determine the *original* or the preferred output file, in order; and (c) exactly one *sink*, an action to be run on files identified as non-originals.
 Resolvers can themselves take arguments.

-A `dedupe.py` invocation looks like this:
+A `dedupe_trees.py` invocation looks like this:

-   `dedupe.py --resolve-source-order --resolve-mod-date desc --sink-sequester --sink-sequester-path ~/sequester ~/source_1 ~/source_2`
+   `dedupe_trees.py --resolve-source-order --resolve-mod-date desc --sink-sequester --sink-sequester-path ~/sequester ~/source_1 ~/source_2`

-Here's what `dedupe.py` will do:
+Here's what `dedupe_trees.py` will do:

-  - Scan the directory trees `~/source_1` and `~/source_2` for duplicate files. `dedupe.py` makes two passes across each source, using file size in bytes to identify potential duplicates and the SHA-512 hash to confirm potentials.
+  - Scan the directory trees `~/source_1` and `~/source_2` for duplicate files. `dedupe_trees.py` makes two passes across each source, using file size in bytes to identify potential duplicates and the SHA-512 hash to confirm potentials.
 Zero-byte files are ignored.
   - For each group of duplicate files, evaluate the `source-order` and `mod-date` resolvers, in that order.
     - The `source-order` resolver will prefer duplicated files found in a source specified earlier on the command line.
     - The `mod-date` resolver, with the `desc` modifier, will prefer the most recent copy of duplicated files.
   - Resolvers will run on each group of duplicated files until either a single original file is identified, or all resolvers have been run without identifying a single original.
 Any original files or unresolvable duplicates are retained (in the latter case, a message is printed)
   - As files are identified as non-original duplicates, they are fed to the sink, in this case the `sequester` sink. `sequester` takes an additional argument, `sink-sequester-path`, which specifies a directory path. `sequester` rebuilds the file hierarchy for duplicate files within the sequestered tree, so no files are deleted.

 For more details on the included resolvers and sinks, see the sections below.
-For details on the formatting of command-line arguments, see `dedupe.py -h`.
+For details on the formatting of command-line arguments, see `dedupe_trees.py -h`.

 ## Configuration

 An optional configuration file allows specification of file and directory names, as well as regular expressions, that should be ignored while traversing specified sources.
 The default configuration file is `~/.deduperc`, but another file may be specified with the `-c` command line option.

 Configuration files are specified in JSON format.
 Files should contain a top-level map object with two keys, `"ignore_names"` and
-`"ignore_patterns"`, each of which contains a list of strings. `ignore_names` should be a list of literal strings; any file whose name is on this list is completely ignored by `dedupe.py`, and the tool will not scan any subdirectory whose name is contained in the list.
+`"ignore_patterns"`, each of which contains a list of strings. `ignore_names` should be a list of literal strings; any file whose name is on this list is completely ignored by `dedupe_trees.py`, and the tool will not scan any subdirectory whose name is contained in the list.
 (Note that *sources* whose names match the list *are* still walked).

 The `ignore_patterns` parameter has the same functionality, but using Python-style regular expressions.

-If no configuration is provided, `dedupe.py` will use a minimal set of exclusions: it will ignore files and directories called `.hg` or `.git`, and it will ignore the Mac OS X `.DS_Store` and `._*` files.
+If no configuration is provided, `dedupe_trees.py` will use a minimal set of exclusions: it will ignore files and directories called `.hg` or `.git`, and it will ignore the Mac OS X `.DS_Store` and `._*` files.
 To suppress these default exclusions, supply a configuration file with empty parameters.

 ## Resolvers

-`dedupe.py` comes with the following resolvers.
+`dedupe_trees.py` comes with the following resolvers.

 A number of the included resolvers are *sort-based*, which means that the resolver will sort the list of duplicated files by some attribute in ascending (default) or descending (if `desc` is specified) order.
 If a single file has the highest or lowest attribute value, it's marked as the original and the process ends; otherwise, the tied files with the highest or lower value are all marked as original and sent to the next resolver in the sequence.